 console.log(this.isValidUrl('google')); // false

 HTML5 provides input type=number in web pages.
-This example tells to accept numbers only with allowing alphabets.
+This example tells us to accept numbers only by allowing alphabets.

-This will be achieved with keypress event which is called when ever key is pressed in keyboard
+This will be achieved with the keypress event which is called whenever a key is pressed on the keyboard

-The call back handler get char code and checks this code against regular numeric expression. if entered key is number, allowed, else not allowed.
+The call-back handler gets the char code and checks this code against regular numeric expressions. if an entered key is a number, allowed, else not allowed.

 In html template,